Find the constraint.

 Follow-Up Rhythm and Nurture

-Stop warm leads from drifting after the first reply.
+Stop revenue opportunities from drifting after the first reply.

 What it fixes